Today, the American Library Association announces its annual book award winners.

 This Scholastic webpage includes links to past winners of ALA awards.
 Many titles offer links to additional resources, including author biographies, discussion guides, and more.

-This booklist includes 100 top recommendations from the National Education Association for children and young adults.
+This booklist includes 100 top recommendations from the National Public Radio for children and young adults.

 New Hampshire Public Television provides videos and teacher guides for 27 books, which have won either the Caldecott or the Newbery Medal.